vdhicts/csr-generator/README.md

 ## Requirements

-This Laravel package requires PHP 8.0+.
+This Laravel package requires PHP 8.1 or higher.
 You will need the openssl extension as that's required for the `openssl_*` php functions used by this package.

 ## Installation